GrantS2S/website/content/integrations/isync/_index.md

 title: "iSync"
 seoTitle: "iSync integration"
 seoDescription: "Here’s iSync works with your applications to streamline your workflow."
-summary: "iSync is Accounting software designed to streamline key processes within your business.
-Its provides real-time information to give you greater strategic insights.
-Stock2Shop has integrations to help automate B2C and B2B e-commerce transactions between iSync and your other applications"
+summary: "iSync is the comprehensive ERP & PLM software solution designed specifically for the apparel industry."
 lead: "Stock2Shop can integrate iSync with many B2B and B2C ecommerce and logistic applications, here is how we can help you automate your business"
-image: "/uploads/logo-sap-business-one.png"
+image: "/uploads/logo-platform-isync.png"
-imageAlt: sap logo
+imageAlt: isync logo
 type: "source"
 source: "isync"
 tags: ["erp"]